artefactual-labs/python-gearman/README.rst

 Development
 ***********

-I created this fork so we'd have a Python 3-compatible version of Gearman to use in `Archivematica <https://github.com/artefactual/archivematica>`_.
+We created this fork so we'd have a Python 3-compatible version of Gearman to use in `Archivematica <https://github.com/artefactual/archivematica>`_.

-I'll accept bugfixes for improving compatibility with Python 3, but I'm unlikely to accept new features or changes to the library's behaviour.
+We'll accept bugfixes for improving compatibility with Python 3 and for increasing overall stability, but we're unlikely to accept new features or changes to the library's behaviour.
-If you want to make big changes, I suggest creating your own fork.
+If you want to make big changes, we suggest creating your own fork.

-New patches should come with tests and a release note.
+New patches should come with tests.

 See `<developers.rst>`_ for more notes on development, and in particular instructions for creating pull requests.